stan-davies/graphics-experiment/README.md

 - So for now,
 + Work out if segment splitting is causing a crash.
++ Check out the little bugs that crop up from view detection when walls are at funny angles.
 + Make viewer emit light, so vertex distance is mapped onto brightness.
+Also split the floor and ceiling each into six triangles so as to give a sense of light on them.

 - Possible extensions:
 º Dithering on walls.